peterklipfel/personal_site_hugo/content/blog/dna_extraction.md

 date: 2020-01-03T18:50:34-07:00
 draft: false
 tags: ["biology"]
-summary: "In order to learn about the genes of organisms, we must first get a purified DNA sample.
+description: "In order to learn about the genes of organisms, we must first get a purified DNA sample.
 This post goes over what that process looks like."
 ---

 # Overview